Fate of Hellas: The Spartan campaign

 The campaign begins in 396 BC.
 Agesilaus II has been king of Sparta for two years and is presiding over a period of increased aggression.
 Having already taken control of Ephesus, and with his mind bent on Spartan hegemony over all of the Peloponnese, Agesilaus turns his attention to Elis.
 Offering protection, friendship, and trade, in return for subservience, he is infuriated when the city resists Spartan rule.
 He acknowledges that he has no desire to wage war on his fellow Greeks, but, nevertheless, he refuses to allow his authority to be rebuked in such a manner.
 Accompanied by his senior-most general, Cleombrotus, Agesilaus defeats Elis and then focuses on Heraclea Trachinia, which also resists Spartan hegemony, much to his ongoing bewilderment.

 Upon successfully conquering Heraclea, Agesilaus heads to Asia Minor to begin liberating Greek states from Persian control.
-Having successfully defeated the Persians in a number of small battles, the Spartans then head to Sardis, home of the Persian king, Darius II.
+Having successfully defeated the Persians in several small battles, the Spartans then head to Sardis, home of the Persian king, Darius II.
 They attack and capture the city.

-Returning to Greece, Agesilaus is shocked to find the Athenians have formed an alliance with Thebes, Corinth, and Argos against the Spartans, with the alliance backed by the remnants of the Achaemenid Empire.
+Returning to Greece, Agesilaus is shocked to find the Athenians have allied with Thebes, Corinth, and Argos against the Spartans, with the alliance backed by the remnants of the Achaemenid Empire.
 At the Battle of Nemea, the Spartans defeat the Athenians.
-They then turn their attention to the Thebans, and are victorious at the Battle of Coronea.
+They then turn their attention to the Thebans and are victorious at the Battle of Coronea.
 However, as Agesilaus celebrates, he is approached by a soldier who informs him that although they have won, the army has been decimated.
 Agesilaus vows to continue the policy of Spartan aggression, stating that if he must, he will enlist women, children, and the elderly, but Cleombrotus reminds him that the Spartan treasury is empty.
 As Agesilaus rages, Cleombrotus points out that Sparta's time as the most dominant power in the Eastern Mediterranean may have reached its natural conclusion.